 Cllr Green advised that the weather in recent weeks had not been suitable for grass cutting, and PK had been waiting to arrange a scything course which had finally been held this past weekend.

 Cllr Kidd expressed concern the current MwRPC logo of the Institute as it had been inherited and there was no high-quality master which could be used.
 Cllr Green suggested the logo be changed to Rame Head as more representative of the area.
 Cllr Kidd felt that this image was already used by others and did not include the Communities of Kingsand and Cawsand.
-Others might wish for Maker Church or Picklecoombe were more suitable.
+Others might wish for Maker Church or Picklecombe were more suitable.

 Cllr Lingard suggested that the children in the Community might be encouraged to come up with a basic logo design in a competition – the winning entry could then be refined by a professional artist to produce the finished product.
 Cllr Murray suggested the local printer at Gallows Park might also be able to create something.